ITPG-Security/Firewall-Blocker/README.md

 ## Instalation

 Currently the app is bundled with the runtime environment and does not need any installation.
-However if you want to install it as a daemon follow the instructions in the next sections.
+However if you want to install it as a service/daemon follow the instructions in the next sections.

 ## Usage